Glossary of Financial Aid Terms

 Loan: A type of financial aid that must be repaid, with interest.

-Low Bono: The Union Coverage and “Low Bono” Program is designed to provide LRAP support for graduates either working for a union or a small plaintiff side firm that predominantly provides services to underrepresented members of society in the following practice areas:
+Low Bono: The Union Coverage and “Low Bono” Program is designed to provide LRAP support for graduates either working for a union or a plaintiffs’-side firm that predominantly provides services to underrepresented members of society in the following practice areas, for instance:

 - Civil and human rights law

 - Housing law

 - Immigration law